Business

 Second, quality expectations increased.
 Readers can get generic technical content from ChatGPT.
 They come to my blog for opinionated, experienced, first-person perspectives they can't get from an AI.
 The articles that perform best are the ones where I share failures, hard-won lessons, and contrarian opinions.
 Those are things AI can't manufacture.

 The content creators who are dying in 2026 are the ones who were always producing rewritten Stack Overflow answers.
 The ones thriving are the ones with genuine expertise and a distinct voice.
-LLMs raised the floor and lowered it simultaneously — they made it easy to produce mediocre content, which made mediocre content worthless.
+LLMs made it easy to produce mediocre content, which made mediocre content worthless.

 API Services: The Sleeper Revenue Stream